zeezephyr/urbanism-guide/content/en/austin/transportation/highways.md

 Further reducing Austin's influence and proper representation within CAMPO is the Transportation Policy Board Executive Committee.
 This 9 member board is the body that makes recommendations to the full TPB board about plans, projects, and issues.
 Not a single member of this committee is from Austin.

 There doesn't yet exist a movement in Austin to fix CAMPO so that it is fairly representative or so that Austin can have its own MPO.
 However similar efforts have been taken up in neighboring cities like the [Fair For Houston initiative](https://www.fairforhouston.com/) which passed with 65% voter approval in November 2023.
-A similar initiative could be done in Austin.

 In addition to CAMPO's lack of proper representation for Austin it also actively excludes members of the public by:

 - Locating their meetings at the Junior League on Texas 360 Loop which excludes anyone who commutes without a car from attending.
 Accessibility to this meeting will get even worse over the next 5 years due to two major highway projects on Loop 360 and Spicewood Springs Road.
-- Holding all meetings at 2pm on weekdays without an option to dial-in.
-Effectively excluding anyone who works a daytime job for a living.
+- Holding all meetings at 2pm on weekdays.
+Effectively excluding anyone who works a daytime job from participating.
 - Requiring all speakers to attend in person; no option to dial in to comment.

 ## Texas Department of Transportation (TxDOT)

 Once plans are finalized the Texas Department of Transportation is the state's department that creates roads for cars and trucks on ROWs that they own or have access to use.
 In principal a Department Of Transportation _should_ create transportation options for all modes of transportation.
-However in practice and in law they spend almost all of their funding on road expansions.
+However in practice and in law TxDOT spends almost all of its funding on road expansions.

 TxDOT road expansions include highways as well as many regular streets within cities and towns that they also own.
 This means that in some cases urbanist efforts to improve certain roads are frustrated by the state's desire to harm its people over petty grievances.
 Due to this fatal crashes on state owned roadways continue to rise, while on non-state roads fatalities have remained flat.